ddc-java-13/tile-galore/docs/index.md

 ## Functionality

-* Creating randomly generated tiles with Color, Numbers or images in order for the user to memorize and match.
+* Creating randomly generated tiles with Color, Numbers or images.
-* Being able to show the user their progress score wise and level wise relative to previous attempts to encourage players to beat previous attempts.
-* Helping players with memory exercises in order to improve memory function and ability to retain information.
+* Show the user their top 10 most recent scores by difficulty.
+* Show the user their most recent 10 scores by difficulty.
+* Memory exercises, basic or complex based on difficulty chosen.

 ## Persistent data

-* A record of previous attempts and the highest level reached
-* A list of scores from previous attempts arranged highest to lowest
+For every game played:
+* Level
+* Difficulty completed on
+* Time it takes to complete
+* Number of correct/incorrect guesses

 ## Device/external services